 Postnatal Care Home Visit

-Midwives can do your baby’s heel-pick test and vitamin K2 administration, if you must leave the hospital early and miss these important routines.
+Our midwives can do your baby’s heel-pick test and vitamin K2 administration if you must leave the hospital early and miss these important routines.
 Otoacoustic emission (OAE) hearing screening test is also available upon request.

-The midwife will also be able to check your body at every visit and discuss any concerns you may have.
-If necessary, she can set up an immediate appointment with doctor.
+The midwives will also check your body at every visit and discuss any concerns you may have.
+If necessary, she can set up an immediate appointment with a doctor.

 There is a 10,000 yen/hour/visit charge plus additional fees depending on the services you receive.

 In order to arrange a home visit, please send an email to the address below after your childbirth: